carolekoziol/recipes/docs/breakfast/french_crepe_filling.md

 5. Cook for approximately 45 seconds, then flip and cook for another 30 seconds.
 6. Transfer the crepe aside and cook the rest of the batter.

-To serve, add some filling in a aline across the crepe along with whip creme and roll up.
+To serve, add some filling in a a line across the crepe along with whipped cream and roll up.
 Drizzle maple syrup on top.

 ### Filling Instructions

 #### Berry Filling

-- 2 cups blueberries (can substitute with: any or all berries: blueberry, strawberry, raspberry, cherry)
+- 2 cups blueberries (can substitute with: any or all berries: strawberry, raspberry, or even cherries, or other fruits)
 - sugar (honey or maples), to taste
 - 2 tablespoons cornstarch
 - lemon juice, to taste